microfan1/CROWN/README.md

 Matrix for Portfolio Selection: Markowitz
 Meets Goldilocks](http://www.ledoit.net/Goldilocks_RFS_2017.pdf)

+The paper detailing the theory and methodology behind the CROWN estimator is publicly available and can be accessed at [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).

 ## 2. Required packages
 You need to download matlab toolbox RunRCode for R functions calling.